githubgilhad/MegaHomeFORTH/docs/Progress.rst

 	* I need to know (and have written to see it), what is used and for what functions
 	* I also need to write all used timers and their connections, as conversion need reassing both pins and timers
 * map pins on ATmega2560
-	* I need evidence what I allready used, what are HW limits and to be able to plan optimal use of the rest
+	* I need to write down what I already used, what are HW limits and to be able to plan optimal use of the rest

-Next steps:

 * assign VGA/RCA/PS2 pins to ATmega2560
 * test VGA output

+Next steps:

 * test RCA output
 * test PS/2 direct input
 * test PS/2 8bit input